This 4th of July Puppy Chow featuring M&Ms and pretzels is a fun and patriotic dessert, perfect for any July 4th celebration!

 How do you make 4th of July Puppy Chow?

-Next, you pour your Chex cereal into a large bowl and add in the chocolate-peanut butter mixture.
+Next, pour 8 cups of rice Chex cereal into a large bowl and add in the chocolate-peanut butter mixture.
 Stir gently until all pieces are coated.

 Spread onto cookie sheet in a single layer to cool.

 When cool, put into a large bowl and gently stir in 2 cups of pretzels and 2 cups of M&Ms. The pretzels and M&Ms aren't traditionally part of the recipe, but I love the savory/sweet combination they make.

 That's it!
 Serve and watch your guests devour this in minutes.

 You can also make this dessert for all sorts of holidays—see my Christmas Puppy Chow as well!
 Or, for another holiday dessert idea, how about using my Easter Rice Krispy Treats recipe but substituting chilled red, white, and blue M&Ms for the mini eggs?
 Or, get creative and do a 4th of July version of these adorable Halloween Oreo Truffles!

 Love a no-bake dessert?
 You'll want to check out these deliciously chocolatey Corn Flake Cookies too.